 In a small mixing bowl, combine the lime zest, lime juice, and agave or honey.
 Then slowly add the oil, whisking constantly.
 Season to taste with salt and pepper.

-Gently stir in the mint, cilantro an basil leaves.
+Gently stir in the mint, cilantro and basil leaves.

-Peel the Satsumas, and then slice them crosswise, into slices that are about 1/4 inch thick.
+Peel the Satsumas, and then slice them horizontally, into slices that are about ¼ inch thick.